Cretus-iosDev/NIKE_Concept_UI/README.md

 IN THIS APP YOU WILL ABLE TO SEE YOUR FAV. shoes  AND also you can see that which size of shoe number is available.

+you also have the option of HOT , SELLING , PRE-SALE

 sample output : -

 ![Screenshot 2021-07-14 at 10 29 08 PM](https://user-images.githubusercontent.com/84556881/125663026-e109722a-a20d-4741-9609-34366c5d7c25.png)